gdyskin/my-data-science-projects/03-cellular-operator-tariffs/README.md

 * *rub_per_message* — the cost of sending a message in excess of the tariff package
 * *rub_per_gb* - the cost of an additional gigabyte of Internet traffic in excess of the tariff package (1 gigabyte = 1024 megabytes)

+Libraries:
-Libraries: Python, Pandas, Matplotlib, NumPy, SciPy
+* Python, Pandas, Matplotlib, NumPy, SciPy

+Tags:
-Tags: descriptive statistics, statistical hypothesis testing
+* descriptive statistics, statistical hypothesis testing

+Project status:
+* Completed